 Also called “fat grafting” and “autologous fat transfer,” fat transplantation involves removing a portion of a person‘s excess body fat and placing it into another area of his or her body that needs more volume.
-When used for the face, it can restore lost volume in the lips, temples, cheeks and chin.
+When used for the face, it can restore lost volume in the lips, temples, cheeks and tear troughs.
 Fat transplantation is effective in treating sunken areas, lines, wrinkles, creases, acne scars and other issues caused by the decrease in volume that results from aging, sun damage and other conditions.

 The Fat Transplantation Procedure

 During fat transplantation, fat is removed using liposuction, in which a cannula (a thin, hollow tube) is inserted through small incisions, and then moved back and forth to loosen excess fat, which is suctioned out using a vacuum or a cannula-attached syringe.
 The fat is then purified, and injected into the treatment area.
 Fat transplantation is performed on an outpatient basis in a doctor‘s office or surgical facility.
 The length of the procedure varies depending upon the extent of the treatment.

 After fat transplantation, most patients experience mild swelling and bruising, which can be kept to a minimum by applying ice.

 Although fat transplantation is generally considered safe, risks include the following: